RSE-AI-for-Net-Zero/ae_datastore_lxc/docs/source/index/second_deployment_build.rst

 6. Build `rdm-invenio-ui` and `rdm-invenio-ui`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These steps are similar for each container, so we described `rdm-invenio-ui` here and make the appropriate changes for `rdm-invenio-api`.
+These steps are similar for each container, so we describe `rdm-invenio-ui` here and make the appropriate changes for `rdm-invenio-api`.

 First clear up from the previous build step::